pbl64k/ShenzhenIO-Turing/README.md

 RAM chip controller sleeps until it receives an address on address bus (`x3`), reads the word at that address from the RAM, sends it on data bus (`x2`) shared by all RAM chip controllers, then awaits for the word to write at the same address on the data bus.

 RAM chip controller always performs both a read and a write when given an address.

 One essential but perhaps non-obvious function this chip performs is that it allows the memory controller to await for data on the data bus shared by all RAM chip controllers.
 This wouldn't have been possible with standard RAM chips directly, as they send the data immediately whenever someone waits on their data bus.

+**NOTE:** In a later update I realized that the standard RAM chip already works modulo 14, so that only one RAM chip controller type was really needed.
+I also managed to save a little bit of space and make the controllers completely unfirom by routing the data bus differently on the board.

 #### Address Router (MC4000X)